Rakshit-Sharma-001/Case_Study_1-Danny_Diner/README.md

 Check out the Diner Schema for creation of database along with tables and contents.

-SQL Code file contains solutions.
-The outputs shall be uploaded in upcoming time for better understanding.
+SQL Code file contains solutions for all questions.
+Output images shall be uploaded in upcoming time for better understanding.

 All of the SQL work has been written in MySQL Workbench.